scvalex/ltc/docs/final.md

 Worse yet, even assuming a perfect connection that does not lose packets, if the destination does not process them quickly enough, its UDP buffer will spill over causing lost packets.
-So, LTc's synchronization mechanism must be able to make forward progress even <!-- FIXME: Susan: Explain incomplete updates -->
-if only incomplete updates are available.
+So, LTc's synchronization mechanism must be able to make forward progress even if only partial updates are available.
 Second, UDP makes no guarantee that sent packets will be received in order.
 This is problematic because the order of updates is important.
 Finally, UDP makes no guarantee that a sent packet will not be received multiple times.
 Again, this is problematic because updates should only be applied once.
-Because BP was designed with systems like LTc in mind, if we used it, it would solve or alleviate all these problems.
+If we were using BP, which was designed with systems like LTc in mind, it would solve or alleviate all these problems.
+Since we have little choice in the matter, we have worked around the limitations of UDP as discussed in Section \ref{sec:changes}.

-### Other Protocols

-Needless to say, LTc would work well on models that offer more guarantees.

 \clearpage